Risk for Cardiac (Heart) Problems Related to Anthracycline Chemotherapy for Childhood Cancer

 What is the risk?

-Certain drugs and medications can put added stress on the heart that can increase the risk for heart problems and even death in survivors.
-These include diet pills, ephedra, coccaine, and performance enhancing drugs.
+Certain drugs and medications can put added stress on the heart and increase the risk of heart problems and even death in survivors.
+These include diet pills, ephedra, cocaine, and performance-enhancing drugs.

 Symptoms/ When to Call

 Cardiac (heart) toxicities can cause symptoms such as:

 - Shortness of breath (with or without exertion).

 - Orthopnea (having a hard time breathing when lying down).